jameysharp/optir/README.md

 - The control flow operators `loop` and `switch` and nullary `get-N`, described below

+The input can also contain let-bindings, such as `(?x 21 (+ ?x ?x))`, which is equivalent to `(+ 21 21)`.
+This is purely for convenience: recusrive definitions aren't allowed, so let-bindings are exactly equivalent to writing out the bound expression everywhere the name is used.
+Even without let-bindings, the dataflow graph is hash-consed so repeated expressions get shared internally.

 Control flow is based on the Regionalized Value State Dependence Graph (RVSDG), as described in ["RVSDG: An Intermediate Representation for Optimizing Compilers"][rvsdg-2020] and other papers. (["Perfect